Dana Strum: 1997–1998: Revolution

-Slaughter's fourth studio album, Revolution, was released on CMC International Records in May 1997.
-Dana Strum and Mark Slaughter wrote all the songs in Nashville, Tennessee, where the band's lead vocalist moved around 1996.
-Later that same month, the band kicked off a two-month tour to promote the album.
+Slaughter's fourth studio album, Revolution, was released in May 1997 by CMC International Records.
+Along with Mark Slaughter, Strum wrote all the album's songs in Nashville, Tennessee, where the band's lead singer relocated in 1996.
+The band then embarked on a two-month tour to promote the album.

-At the time, Revolution was consistent with the band's intent to be pioneers in rock technology.
-The record was among the first to be an enhanced CD.
-This allowed the public to not only hear the music but to watch it via CD-Rom.
-Dana Strum maintained that enhanced CDs were "the wave of the future".
-"It is the marriage of music, computers and video which to us is the logical next step," he stated, "Today there are only six new releases on enhanced CD, but by the time we put out our next album, I'll bet it will be a common trend."
+At the time, Revolution showcased the band's ambition to be at the forefront of rock technology, it was one of the first albums to be an enhanced CD, allowing audiences not only to listen to the music, but also to watch it via CD-Rom.
+Dana Strum saw this as "the wave of the future" and believed that it was the logical next step in "the marriage of music, computers and video."